-Figure 4.
-Individual participants’ IDS preferences, plotted by age and language group.
-Lines show simple linear trends and shaded regions show their associated confidence interval.

-Effects of second-session testing on IDS preference.
-Because XYZ labs contributed both first- and second-session infants (with XYZ contributing only first and XYZ only second), we followed the mixed-effects approach described above.
-We fit the model specified above with the addition of a second-session main effect and trial type by second-session interaction (and with a second-session random slope and intercept nested within labs).
-The main effect of second session was β=XYZ (SE=XYZ, p=XYZ) and the interaction with trial type was β=XYZ (SE=XYZ, p=XYZ).
+eye-tracking led to lower looking times overall across stimulus classes.

+Figure 4: Simple linear trends for IDS preference by age and language group, plotted (A) with individual participants’ preferences and (B) without individual participants’ preferences to show trends more effectively.

+Effects of second-session testing on IDS preference

+We preregistered an analysis of whether second-session infants showed a different pattern of infant-directed speech preference.
+Only 6 labs contributed second-session infants, however, with a total of only 0 infants represented.
+Thus, we did not fit the full, pre-registered mixed-effects model for this variable as we did not have enough variability on the important covariates to estimate this variable.
+As an exploratory analysis, we note that 19/41 second-session infants (46.30% [31.60 - 61.30]) showed a numerical preference for IDS.
+This number was numerically different but not distinguishable statistically from the 58.95% of IDS preferences in the first-session infants, likely due to the small sample of second-session infants.

+Sex and IDS preference

-Gender and IDS preference.
-In order to investigate effects of gender on IDS preference, we fit the model specified above with the addition of a gender main effect and trial type by gender interaction (and with a gender random slope and intercept nested within labs).
-The main effect of gender was β=XYZ (SE=XYZ, p=XYZ) and the interaction with trial type was β=XYZ (SE=XYZ, p=XYZ).
+In order to investigate effects of biological sex on IDS preference, we fit the model specified above with the addition of a sex main effect and trial type by sex interaction.
+Female was coded as the reference level, so effects are stated in terms of changes for male infants.
+The main effect of sex β=0.01 (SE=0.02, p=0.67) and the interaction with trial type was β=-0.01 (SE=0.01, p=0.56).
+These predictors were small and nonsignificant, suggesting that sex was not a strong determinant of measured IDS preferences in our data.

-Moderator effects on missing data.
+Moderator effects on missing data

 One further question regarding our data was whether particular moderator variables affected not just the amount of looking time we recorded, but whether children looked at all during a trial.
-To test for effects of moderators on the presence of missing data, we constructed a categorical variable (missing), which was true if a trial had no included looking time (e.g., no looking recorded, a look under 2 s, or no looking because the infant had already terminated the experiment).
+To test for effects of moderators on the presence of missing data, we constructed a categorical variable (missing), which was true if a trial had no included looking time (e.g., no looking recorded, a look under 2 s, or no looking because the infant had already terminated the experiment) and false otherwise.
 We fit a logistic version mixed-effects model with all two-way interactions between method, age, and trial number, using the specification:

-missing ~ method * age_days + method * trial_num + age_days * trial_num + (trial_num | subid) +

-(trial_num * age_days | lab) +

-(method + age * language | item)
+missing∼method*age+method*trial num+age*trial num+(1∣subid)+(trial num*age∣lab)+(method+age∣item).

 After pruning for non-convergence, our final model specification was:

-missing ~ method * age_days + method * trial_num_s + age_days * trial_num + (trial_num | subid) +

-(trial_num * age_days | lab) +

-(method + age * language | item)
+missing∼method*age+method*trial num+age*trial num+(1∣lab).

 Table 5 shows coefficient estimates from this model.

-Table 5.
+To aid convergence, we centered and scaled age and trial number, and set single screen presentation as the reference level.
+Positive coefficients indicate a higher probability of missing data.
+Older children and later trials had greater amounts of missing data, consistent with the idea that all children habituated to the stimuli, but that older children habituated faster.
+There was also a significant negative interaction of age and eye-tracking, suggesting that data loss for eye-tracking was substantially greater in younger children and lower in older children (we return to this issue in the general discussion).
+Other coefficients were relatively small and nonsignificant.

+(#tab:coef_table_missing)

 Coefficient estimates from a linear mixed effects model predicting whether an observation was missing.